Penguins posing on a rock on Isabela Island.

 Photography

-During the trip to the islet, it is possible to spot a wide variety of endemic species, including Galapagos penguins (Spheniscus mendiculus), marine iguanas, and frigatebirds.
+During the trip to the islet, it is possible to spot a wide variety of endemic species, such as Galapagos penguins (Spheniscus mendiculus), marine iguanas, and various birds such as frigatebirds.

 Two penguins resting on a rock.